GROUPS

 Chicago-Area Renaissance Faculty Seminar

 A monthly gathering of Renaissance faculty in diverse disciplines from institutions around Chicago and the tri-state area.
 Founded in the 1950s by faculty at the University of Chicago, the seminar is hosted on campus and runs monthly during the school year, commencing with a friendly dinner, followed by a presentation by an invited speaker.
 A wonderful way to meet colleagues outside one’s institution, especially visiting fellows at the Newberry and other scholars present in Chicago for brief intervals.
-Co-chaired by Richard Strier (U of C) and Virginia Strain (Loyola).
+Co-chaired by Richard Strier (U of C) and Jim Knapp (Loyola).
 Email: rastrier@uchicago.edu